SriniTalla/SauceDemo/README.md

-# Swag Labs Automation Testing using Selenium Web Driver
+# Swag Labs Automation Testing using Selenium

 # Adding Highest Price Item to the Cart